 Look for policies covering emergency evacuation, as this can be very expensive.
 Evaluate short-term health insurance options designed for travelers to ensure you are covered for medical emergencies during your trip.
 Compare different plans and choose one that meets your needs and destination requirements.

-Schedule a visit with your primary care doctor or a travel health specialist at least a month before your trip.
+Also, schedule a visit with your primary care doctor or a travel health specialist at least a month before your trip.
 Discuss your destination, planned activities, and any health concerns you may have.
+This will help you understand any potential health risks and provide necessary information on how to mitigate them.

-Identifying and Managing Common Travel Illnesses
+Identify Common Travel Illnesses

 When you’re traveling, it’s important to stay aware of potential health issues.